ReposFromHawk/Market/STAGES.md

 **STEP 9**

 Time to implement price calculations based on rules.

 Price Rules Now Implemented and Related Test for the Scenario Past.

+**STEP 10**

+A few edge cases added for tests.

+REFACTORING AND EXTENDING THE CODE

+1. I think, rather then the pricing hard coded, we can add it to the pricing rule.
+This will be a better solution.
+ In Setup section of Tests I made this change to trigger a refactoring cycle:

+        [SetUp]
+        public void Setup()
+        {
+            var priceRules = new List<PriceRule>
+            {
+                new PriceRule("A",50, 3, 130),
+                new PriceRule("B", 30, 2, 45),
+                new PriceRule("C", 20),
+                new PriceRule("D", 15)

+            };
+            _checkout = new Checkout(priceRules);
+        }

+        So it fails to compile now.

+In this stage Pricing Rules now contains the standard prices and all calculations look correct.